The habitat at MLR Forestal

 More than 22 species of macro fungi have been identified in MLR plantations and conservation areas, however, a formal study on this group has not been carried out.

-In the plantations and protected areas of MLR Forestal, 72 species of diurnal butterflies have been identified.
-The importance of studying this group in particular lies in the fact that butterflies in their adult state form an essential part in the pollination of crops and for MLR they are vital in the forest pollination, mainly of native species and other shrub species that need their services to carry out the growth of fruits and the subsequent dispersal of seeds, which constitutes them as a key element in the functioning of natural ecosystems.
+In the plantations and conservation areas of MLR Forestal, 72 species of diurnal butterflies have been identified.
+The importance of studying this group in particular lies in the fact that butterflies in their adult state are essential in the pollination of crops; for MLR they are vital in the forest pollination, mainly of native species and other shrub species that need their services to carry out the growth of fruits and the subsequent dispersal of seeds, which constitute a key element in the functioning of natural ecosystems.